 Links are vital for your DA score.
 Ahrefs, another authority checker, did a study and found that 91% of websites have no organic Google traffic because over 55% of them have no backlinks.
 These links are vital to your search visibility, but low-quality backlinks that lead to bad websites can hinder your ranking.

 Periodically, go back and check both sites linking to your site and sites you’re linking to in your posts for links that may lead to spammy or untrustworthy websites that could be bringing your DA score down.
-Both Ahrefs and Bulkdachecker have an SEO tool that allows you to get a full backlink profile, so they are great tools to utilize!
+Both Ahrefs and Bulkdachecker have an SEO tool that allows you to get a full link profile, so they are great tools to utilize!

 Another factor that is considered in your domain authority is your website’s longevity.
 As your site ages and develops a consistent reputation for high-quality content, your domain score will grow with the knowledge of that established credibility.
 So be consistent, and buckle up for the long haul!
 Creating a strong presence and community online doesn’t happen overnight.
 Those that put in the time and effort are rewarded.